Mary Meyers Rosenfield

 Mrs. Rosenfield’s first volunteer service was at the tender age of six when she knitted blankets for the troops fighting during World War I. Her volunteerism continued into her teens when she aided in the establishment of the first library in El Campo.
 As a young girl, she joined Hadassah, a volunteer women’s charitable organization.

-Mrs. Rosenfield graduated from El Campo High School in 1929 and furthered her education at the College of Industrial Arts in Denton, Texas.
-While in school she studied Art and Design.
+Mrs. Rosenfield graduated from El Campo High School in 1929 and furthered her education at the College of Industrial Arts (now known as Texas Woman's University) in Denton, Texas.
+While in school, she studied Art and Design.

 Mrs. Rosenfield became the founding president of the Association of Retarded Citizens in El Campo and served on their state board.
 She lobbied the local publish school system to hire the first special education teacher.
 In 1952, Mrs. Rosenfield established the Opportunity Center, a workshop for adults with mental retardation, offering a means for both employment and independence.
 She also started a summer program for children with mental retardation that included swimming, arts and crafts.